arm-university/micro-course/Markdown microcourse v2.md

 As before, the radio group is set to the same as the node so that they can communicate.
 (Second "on start" block is not needed in the MakeCode simulator.)

-The blocks here 'listen' for transmitted numbers and then add them to a variable called 'recievedNumber'.
+The blocks here 'listen' for transmitted numbers and then add them to a variable called 'receivedNumber'.

-A graph is then plotted on the LED screen showing a real time graph of the accelerometer data.
+A graph is then plotted on the LED screen showing a real-time graph of the accelerometer data.
 Why might this be useful data for the scientists?

 ### 10